HaraldR42/modbus2mqtt_2/README.md

 - **Attention:** The *listUint16* data type of *spicierModbus2mqtt* is not yet supported

 ## References
-This work is the result personally not being satisfied with existing solutions (and me being in the mood to get my hands dirty :-)<br>
+This work is the result of personally not being satisfied with existing solutions (and me being in the mood to get my hands dirty :-)<br>
-Nevertheless there are at some other projects that might better suit your needs (in no particular order, list is incomplete for sure):
+Nevertheless there are at some other projects that might better suit your needs better (in no particular order, list is incomplete for sure):
 - https://github.com/mbs38/spicierModbus2mqtt
 - https://github.com/gavinying/modpoll
 - https://github.com/BlackZork/mqmgateway